Morgan Stanley Issues Major Warning for Investors

 These signs included (but weren’t limited to): Back-to-back quarters of negative GDP growth, red-hot inflation all year, and major market indices tumbling 10% to 33%.
 Bonds also had their worst year since before the Civil War.

 Despite signals pointing to the U.S. economy slowing in September 2022, it appears that careful massaging of the definition of the word “recession” brushed off the idea it was actually, technically in a recession.
 (That would be a bad political look, after all!)

 Most of the mainstream media played along.

 But you know who wasn’t fooled?
 Well, me, for one – and Morgan Stanley’s top financial experts.

 Pay attention – this analysis is based on data, not on hope or wishful thinking…

-While optimistic investors look as though they are grasping at any opportunity to claim the “markets are fine” (like reacting favorably when inflation cools by 0.1% in a month).
+While optimistic investors are grasping at any opportunity to bleat, “This is fine!” (like reacting favorably when inflation slows by 0.1% in a month).

 Sidebar: How did we get here?
 Wolf Richter explains our current situation in his own uniquely manic style:

 The era of money-printing and interest-rate repression in the United States, which started in 2008, gave rise to all kinds of stuff, and the easy money kept going and kept going, and all this money needed to find a place to go, and then money-printing went hog-wild in 2020 and 2021.
 And the stuff it gave rise to just got bigger and bigger, and crazier and crazier.
 And much of this stuff is now in the process of coming apart, I mean falling apart…

 In other words, as I’ve said before, what goes up must come down.
 Reversion to the mean is the most powerful force in finance.